In Challenge to Complete ‘161 Things’ List, Students Explore Ithaca, Take Risks

 As for the future of the 161athon, organizers and competitors alike shared their faith in the 161athon’s potential to become an annual tradition.
 Flack described SOUP’s mission to balance new ideas with popular existing activities.

 “Really anything that has the momentum to do year after year, we try and do it that way,” Flack said.
 “But at the same time, we’re still trying to come up with new ideas for more crazy outdoor things that we could have and get people excited.
 New ideas are always fun.”
-Flack said.

 Competitors also endorsed holding the event annually.